archer884/jmarcher-euler-10/post.md

 134 milliseconds.
 Note that a runtime of 134 milliseconds makes this program fast enough that the shell is no longer able to time it accurately; a time in the range of one hundred milliseconds is about the *least* time the shell is able to measure.
 This applies to macOS as well.

 So, point is that if we use the computer's resources efficiently, this problem is *easily* solvable, because the problem is not in fact very big.
 But how can we be more intelligent?
-Specifically, how can we be more intelligent *without* resorting to a sieve, which as far as I'm concerned is not a realistic option for someone still learning the basics?
-Basically, we have to get non-linear.
+Specifically, how can we be more intelligent *without* resorting to a sieve?
+Because, as I'm concerned, that's just not a realistic option for someone still learning the basics.
+The answer is that we have to make some kind of *non-linear* improvement.

 ## A non-linear reduction in problem space